You can find more history of science and medicine books in SOLO with the following suggested subject searches:

 The Department of Special Collections in the Bodleian Library has acquired through purchase and donation scientific books and manuscripts from the medieval period to the present day.
 For the early modern period the Library holds papers of many individuals of note in science and medicine.
 Modern collections include papers of contemporary scientists, archives of scientific organisations, and the Marconi archives.
 See also the Guide to Scientific Papers in the Bodleian Library.

 The archives and collections of the Museum of the History of Science Library has strong modern and antiquarian holdings in those sciences most involved with instrumentation, particularly astronomy, geometry, optics, chemistry, and physics.
+Many of their modern print collections were transferred to the Bodleian Library in autumn 2017.

 Primary materials relating to the history of specific subjects can also be found in departmental libraries such as these: